This user guide describes how to seamlessly integrate the Roster Athletics platform with the TimeTronics MacFinish timing system.

 Click Start.
 TimeTronics MacFinish and Roster Athletics are connected if the Result monitor status is Active and the Connection status is Connected.

-Note that Stop will stop the connection, and Quit will exit the program completely.
-To change a configuration file or to change input/output directories, the connection must be stopped (i.e. no active connection).
+Stop will stop the connection, and Quit will exit the program completely.
+To change a configuration file or input/output directories, the connection must be stopped (i.e. no active connection).

 If you have Show notifications enabled by default, you will see status messages such as: